hanifrhmn/Dorito-bot-discord.js/README.md

 # [Dorito Bot Discord.js](https://github.com/Aaronidk/Dorito-bot-discord.js)
 A multipurpose Discord bot with many NSFW and fun commands as well as utility and moderation.

+ UPDATE COMMING SOON FOR DISCORD JS 13 AND NEW DISCORD INTENT RULES
-* Go to []() For a full command list.
+* For a full command list run the bot and type .help
 * The default prefix is . so the help command would be .help
 # [Invite the bot to your server!](https://discordapp.com/oauth2/authorize?client_id=546100087579738133&scope=bot&permissions=506588246)
 * Use the above link if you don't want to follow the steps bellow.

 ### Requirements if not using the release page
 * node.js
 * Windows Build tools 2017